jinlibao/Pandoc-LaTeX-Templates/README.md

 └── README.md
 ```

-Ideally, the folder "Pandoc-LaTeX\ 1000" can be extended as follows:
+Ideally, the folder `Pandoc-LaTeX\ 1000` can be extended as follows:

 ```
 MATH5200